dossag/afec-xtbg-2021/README.md

 # afec-xtbg-2021
-This is a tutorial for teaching pursoes.
+This is a tutorial for teaching purposes.